lithammer/NeavUI/README.md

 ## Known issues

 - The quest blob on the map is still a cause for taint, not really sure what's causing it and if it really needs fixing.
 - ActionButtonText occasionally causes taint that blocks right-click cancelling of buffs.
+This might actually be a bug on Blizzards end though.

 Seems like taint are the only issues left, they don't seem overly important but bad nonetheless.